mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.5 - $, $$, $$$ syntax/description.md

 ## Exercise

 Using the dollar-sign syntax, filter the following Array so it only contains users whose names start with `"C"`.
+You can use the `startsWith` function, that returns true or false depending on whether the input string starts with a matching prefix.

 ---
 #### Input: